Find out how we operate at our farm

 The Best Recipes

 The best recipes start with the best ingredients.
-Our lamb is grass-fed and either grass-finished or grain finish.
-Grass-finished meat is lean and healthy, full of rich nutrients, such as omega 3 and omega 6 fatty acids.
-Our lambs go to the processor while they’re are almost full grown but still young enough that their meat is tender and mild.
+Our lamb is grass and grain finished and go to the processor while they are almost full grown, but still young enough that their meat is tender and mild.
 Lamb is fresh tasting with a heartier flavor when compared to beef.
 There are some people who don’t like the taste, but there are just as many who enjoy it immensely.

 Our Farm

 Michael and Teresa Miller established Misty Lane Farms in 2010 in Stockbridge, Michigan, with just 37 acres, five initial ewes, and one registered ram.
-Through breeding and a few small purchases, we’ve now grown to more than 220 ewes.
-We’ve also teamed up with a friend, Michael Viebrock who purchased an additional 89 acres across the road from our farm in 2016.
-Together we plan to continue to grow the flock, rotationally graze early spring through late fall, and purchase hay from local farmers for winter feed.
+Through breeding and a few small purchases, we’ve now grown to more than 400 ewes.
+We purchased an additional 33 acres across the road from our farm in 2023.
+Together we plan to continue to improve the flock, rotationally graze spring, summer and fall, and purchase hay and corn from local farmers for winter feed.

 Read More